 ANNA: I own but have not read A Girl on the Shore because I haven’t felt up to it, but I’m going to get this and I think that more Asano is always a good thing.

-MELINDA: I am always ready for more depressing artsy manga, as long as it’s from Asano.
+MJ: I am always ready for more depressing artsy manga, as long as it’s from Asano.

 SEAN: There’s also a 6th volume of insurance madness with Master Keaton.

 SEAN: And Manga Bookshelf peeps will be delighted to hear we’re getting a 14th volume of Real as well.